 In 2012, the Environmental Protection Agency rated both buildings in the top 10 percent of buildings in the United States with the lowest carbon footprint.
 In addition, APA purchased a utilities plan that uses 100 percent wind energy and significantly reduces APA's carbon dioxide emissions for both buildings.

 |Since a roof renovation was in order for the APA HQ in early 2014, an intensive greenroof was deemed appropriate.
 Rebate funding was provided by the District Department of the Environment through a program administered by the Anacostia Watershed Society; many private companies were also involved which made this project successful.|

 Site furnishings are important for creating a usable and comfortable space.
-The custom aluminum edge restraints hold back growing media up to 24in soil depth.
+The custom aluminum edge restraints hold back growing media up to the 24 inch soil depth.

 Additional thumbnail photos:

-Learn about the following companies in The Greenroof & Greenwall Directory: Bison Innovative Products and Capitol Greenroofs.
+Learn about Bison Innovative Products in The Greenroof & Greenwall Directory.

 |The International Greenroof & Greenwall Projects Database is published, designed, and maintained by|

 Greenroofs.com, LLC, Copyright © 2018.
 All rights reserved.